-“Do you Ajoke Omolewa, take this man, Enitan Boluwatife to be your lawful wedded husband; to have and to hold, to love and to cherish, keeping yourself solely unto him, to honour him, submit to him, forsaking all others till death do you part?
+“Do you, Ajoke Omolewa, take Enitan Boluwatife to be your lawfully wedded husband, to have and to hold, to love and to cherish, in sickness and in health, to honour him, submit to him, keeping yourself solely unto him and forsaking all others as long as you both shall live?
 If so, answer “Yes, I do.”
-The minister asked again, this time with some humour.
+The registrar spoke with a smile on his face.
+He knew the answer to the question; he had never seen anyone who did not answer in the affirmative.

-One by one, Ajoke’s family members comprising her father, her mother, her six elder brothers and her two teenage kids looked back to find out what had caught her attention.
-Enitan also confused at the sudden change in Ajoke’s mien looked in the same direction.
-He could not recognize the stranger and he wondered why the man’s presence had suddenly affected Ajoke.
+One by one, Ajoke’s family members comprising her father, her mother, her six elder brothers and her two teenage children looked back to find out what had caught her attention.
+Enitan, also confused at the sudden change in Ajoke’s mien, looked in the same direction.
+He could not recognize the stranger, and he wondered why the man’s presence had suddenly affected Ajoke.
 He turned to look at his bride and saw tears streaming down her made-up face.
 What on earth is going on?

-All of a sudden, there was commotion in the hall.
-Ajoke’s aged father struggled to get up, his face taut and his jaw set but Ajoke’s brothers were faster.
-The youngest of her brothers tapped her father on his shoulders and slid his right hand up and down his chest.
+Suddenly, there were quick movements in the hall.
+Ajoke’s aged father was struggling to get up, his face taut and his jaw set but Ajoke’s brothers were faster.
+Ajoke’s youngest brother touched the father’s shoulder and slid his right palm down his chest repeatedly.
 Their father took the cue and relaxed in his seat.
 His sons were capable of handling the situation.
 The six brothers stood up one by one and marched towards the end of the hall.

-Ajoke, knowing what her brothers were capable of doing, left Enitan and the minister at the podium and started running towards the end of the hall.
+Ajoke, knowing what her brothers were capable of doing, left Enitan and the registrar at the podium and started running towards the end of the hall.

 “Ajoke!!!”
 Enitan called as he watched her break into a run.

-Ajoke reached the end of the hall just as her eldest brother, Adisa held the stranger by his tie, rough-handling him.
+Ajoke reached the end of the hall just as her eldest brother, Adisa held the stranger by his tie, rough handling him.
 The stranger coughed as Adisa held him by the neck.
-He refused to hold Adisa’s hand or make an attempt to stop Ajoke’s brother from strangling him.
+He refused to hold Adisa’s hand or try to stop Ajoke’s brother from strangling him.

 “What are you doing here, you bastard?”
-Adisa asked.
+Adisa asked, gritting his teeth to contain his anger.

-The stranger only looked at Adisa without a word or a plea.
-Ajoke’s brothers had gathered round the stranger but none stopped Adisa from his bid to strangle him.
+The stranger only looked at Adisa without a word or plea.
+Ajoke’s brothers had gathered round, but no one stopped Adisa from his bid to strangle him.
 Ajoke pushed through the circle and knelt before her eldest brother.

 “My brother, please don’t kill him.”